 Most of the group decided to make their next stop at Niagara, a giant splash ride that looked like a lifesaver given that the temperature had gone well past thirty degrees.
 There was no storage area available to leave my camera and mobile phone, and I decided to break the habit of a lifetime and purchase a cheap poncho in the interests of avoiding an expensive accident.
 This drew ridicule from other club members, and honestly it was unnecessary, as there was a powerful braking system on the ride that stopped the boat in front of the impressively large wave.
 This would probably have made sense in the middle of winter (or in Ireland) but it seemed a bizarre operational choice for an Italian ride in the height of the summer months.

-The stop was as harsh as it was unexpected, and this caused a serious safety issue.
+The stop was as harsh as it was unexpected, which I believe constitutes a serious safety issue.
 Most of our group (and indeed most people we saw) were riding with hands in the air for the drop, and were caught out in spectacular fashion as they were thrown hard into the lap bar restraint.
 Later in the day I heard that one of our group had ended up in the first aid facilities after taking the brunt of the impact in his stomach.
 We didn't see any warning sign advising riders to brace for impact, and it's debatable how effective such a thing would have been anyway; it'd be far more sensible to allow the boat to slow naturally as happens on other rides of this type.

 We had been advised that we should not miss the Scuola di Polizia stunt car show, so we headed there next.
 This turned out to be the single best show I have ever seen in any theme park anywhere.
 There is something about Italians and fast cars, and in the interests of safety I'd much rather watch them demonstrate their talents in a controlled environment rather than out on the motorways.
 Numerous hand brake turns, motorcycle jumps, driving on two wheels (both the back and side), and the obligatory collection of loud explosions and flame effects made for a thoroughly entertaining experience.
 There was probably a story in there somewhere, but it was completely superfluous to the spectacular driving we were shown.